How To Clean A Dog

-She also advises pet owners to properly wash away any residual shampoo.
+She also advises pet owners to wash away any residual shampoo properly.
 “Failure to do so can result in contact dermatitis or hot areas, as well as moist and infected lesions that itch,” says the author.

-You now know how to properly groom a dog like a professional groomer.
-No one will be able to tell that you groomed your dog yourself with a little practice!
+You now know how to groom a dog like a professional groomer properly.
+No one can tell you that you groomed your dog with a little practice!